 27.5” / 29″

 The Salsa Timberjack SLX 27.5 inch hardtail has a blended 6066 and 6061 aluminum frame with 130mm RockShox Recon RL front suspension and a dropper seat post.
-The integrated Alternator Dropout allows easy changing between QR, thru-axle, freehub, or Rohloff gearing systems.
+The integrated Alternator Dropout allows easy changing between QR, thru-axle, freehub, or to a Rohloff gearing systems.

 Front Tire: WTB Vigilante TCS